-Most of the top eCommerce platforms like Shopify Plus have a comprehensive email marketing system built-in which allows you to easily launch such campaigns and track crucial analytics such as open and click-through rates.
+Most of the top eCommerce platforms like Shopify Plus have a comprehensive email marketing system that allows you to launch such campaigns easily and track crucial analytics such as open and click-through rates.

 In fact, product reviews are a key component of the buyer's journey and play a pivotal role in purchase decisions - 91% of people regularly read online reviews, and 84% trust online reviews as much as a personal recommendation.

 So, never hesitate to ask customers to leave an honest review of your products on the product page or send a short survey that they can fill out easily in the email itself.
 This can be done a week after the purchase.
 If they had a good experience, their positive reviews could go a long way in convincing future customers to complete their purchases.

 When someone buys something from your business, identify which other relevant products or services might sensibly complement their purchase.
 Group those items and send out an automated email marketing message that sparks their interest in making another purchase.

 For instance, if a customer purchases a swimming costume from your online store, it may make sense to send an email showcasing the best swimming goggles you have on sale.

 You can include a coupon code with these items if you want to encourage click-throughs further, but it's always a good idea to test cross-sell messages with and without discounts to see if discounts are really helping.

 Finally, suppose customers have created an account at your store and provided details like their birthday or anniversary.
 In that case, it's almost a no-brainer to have an automated email campaign that wishes them your brand's regards every year using a particular discount or offer.